wiremock/wiremock/docs/source/getting-started.rst

 Other @Rule configurations
 ==========================

-If you want the server to continue to run between test cases (JUnit 4.9 and newer):
+With a bit more effort you can make the WireMock server continue to run between test cases.
+This is easiest in JUnit 4.10:

 .. code-block:: java